henryl74/js-project-portfolio/README.md

 ![Screenshot from the error message](docs/div_w3c_error.jpeg)

-- I solved this by replacing the ID, and added their value to the existing class attribute of my div as per the below example:
+- I solved this by eliminating the ID from the div, then proceeded to add the value of the ID to the existing class attribute of my div as per the below example:

 ![Screenshot from the div class attribute](docs/div_error_fixed.png)

+- Media queries for small devices, the grid was not fitting well for screens under 400px.
+I solved this by making grid-template-columns repeat to 3 instead of 4.

 ### Unfixed Bugs